 Yes, you read it correctly!
 A new study has shown that drinking moderate amounts of alcohol can help with a healthier heart!

-The University of Cambridge study which was published in the British Medical Journal (BMJ), says that moderate drinking could give a protective effect on your heart when compared with not drinking alcohol.
+The University of Cambridge study, published in the British Medical Journal (BMJ), says that moderate drinking could have a protective effect on your heart compared to not drinking alcohol.

 The scientists behind the study discovered that folks that drink in moderation are less likely to visit their doctor suffering from 12 different heart and circulatory conditions.
 The list includes angina, heart failure, heart attack, and ischemic strokes.

-Researchers also believe that small amounts of booze may boost levels of good cholesterol in our blood.
+Researchers also believe that small amounts of booze may boost good cholesterol levels in our blood.

-But before you go racing to the bar, you should be aware that if you drink more than 14 units per week, you will actually increase the risk of heart failure, heart attack, and stroke.
+But before you go racing to the bar, you should be aware that drinking more than 14 units per week will increase the risk of heart failure, heart attack, and stroke.

-Heart Health Dietitian – Tracy Parker said “This study suggests that sticking within alcohol guidelines may actually lower your risk of some heart conditions but it’s important to remember that the risks of drinking alcohol far outweigh any possible benefits.
+Heart Health Dietitian – Tracy Parker said, “This study suggests that sticking within alcohol guidelines may lower your risk of some heart conditions, but it’s important to remember that the risks of drinking alcohol far outweigh any possible benefits.
 These findings are certainly no reason to start drinking alcohol if you don’t already.”
-There are better ways to reduce your risk and they are by getting regular exercise, eating a good diet, and quitting smoking”.
+Better ways to reduce your risk include regular exercise, eating a good diet, and quitting smoking.”

 Reduces bad cholesterol levels

-Another fascinating study suggests that moderate consumption of beer may help to you maintain levels of “good” HDL cholesterol.
+Another fascinating study suggests moderate beer consumption may help you maintain “good” HDL cholesterol levels.

-Researchers have been tracking 80,000 Chinese adults for over 6 years.
+Researchers have been tracking 80,000 Chinese adults for over six years.
 They ranged from heavy drinkers to totally non-drinkers.
-It was observed that HDL levels dropped in all of the groups over time, but it was the moderate drinkers that experienced the slowest decline, which means a reduced risk of developing heart disease.
+It was observed that HDL levels dropped in all groups over time, but the moderate drinkers experienced the slowest decline, which means a reduced risk of developing heart disease.

-And when the clever researchers broke down the results even further, they discovered that moderate beer drinkers saw a slower HDL decline than those that drank liquor drinkers.
+When the clever researchers broke down the results even further, they discovered that moderate beer drinkers saw a slower HDL decline than those who drank liquor.

-Researchers don’t exactly know why this link exists but do caution us that drinking moderately isn’t the same as sinking a crate of beer in one sitting.
+Researchers don’t know why this link exists but caution us that drinking moderately isn’t the same as sinking a crate of beer in one sitting.

 Beer contains calcium and vitamins that lower the risk of type 2 diabetes